 - Restricting all visitors for all 24-hour care locations – unless pre-approved by each patient’s care team under extenuating circumstances

 - All family meetings are being conducted virtually

 - Suspended external therapeutic passes

 - Increased tech time for all 24-hour care so that patients can connect with loved ones and friends

 - All evaluations are being conducted via telehealth

 For adults and adolescents seeking IOP and PHP care at all locations, we have adopted virtual models.
 Groups are smaller and we are able to personalize to meet the needs of each client.
 You will have 1:1 meetings with each member of your team regularly.
 Your care is our top concern.
 Evaluations are being conducted via telehealth.

-For information regarding our IOP/PHP virtual programs at all locations, please call 1-888-305-2997.
+For information about our virtual PHP and IOP programs, please fill out the form below or call 1-888-305-2997.
 Our Welcome Center is open and our advisors are here to help you get the support you need.